-- defraud insurers - circumvent planning law (i.e. to destroy a building which is 'protected' so that a new building can be constructed).
+- defraud insurers - circumvent planning law (i.e. to destroy a building which is 'protected' so that a new building can be constructed) - arson of wildland and outside areas (to get free space/land, e. g. for constructing buildings)

 Each of the above types of arson may be committed by the individual who himself stands to gain or may be 'contracted out' to another person - the 'torch for hire' syndrome.